-Francesco Parravicini, Chef at Palmaria Restaurant in Portovenere, thinks and creates outside the box.
-He proposes a creative menu that embraces not only local culinary traditions from Liguria’s Gulf of Poets, but also revisited dishes from neighboring regions, such as Tuscany, Emilia Romagna and Lombardy.
+The Chefs at Palmaria Restaurant in Portovenere, think and create outside the box.
+They propose a creative menu that embraces not only local culinary traditions from Liguria’s Gulf of Poets, but also revisited dishes from neighboring regions, such as Tuscany, Emilia Romagna and Lombardy.
 This philosophy allows for you to enjoy an innovative gastronomic experience: a culinary journey across Italy’s regions during your meal at the sea-view Palmaria Restaurant in Portovenere!

-Chef Francesco provides one example by sharing with you the recipe called “The Gonzaga’s on Vacation: Salamella of Mantua, Pumpkin Cream and Viadana Mustard”.
+Here they provide one example by sharing the recipe called “The Gonzaga’s on Vacation: Salamella of Mantua, Pumpkin Cream and Viadana Mustard”.

 The House of Gonzaga was a princely family that ruled Mantua, in the region of Lombardy, from 1328 to 1708; they also ruled Monferrato in Piedmont and Nevers in France.
 Mantua is 190 km (118 miles) away from Portovenere.
 In 2016, the town was crowned as the Italian Capital of Culture, while in 2017, Mantua will be one of the European Capitals of Gastronomy.

 The protagonist ingredients are the Salamella Mantovana, or fresh sausage obtained from pork cuts such as shoulder lean meat and soft bacon; and the fragrant Mustard of Viadana, made with a special kind of white melon grown in this town near Mantua.